 Things to do: Hike a frozen waterfall; Catch an early sunset; Attend one of the many festivals Canada is known for.
 Travelling within Toronto just got easier with some amazing party bus rental offerings from http://www.partybustoronto.ca that include limo buses for up to forty five passengers.
 They are the perfect vehicle for getting around Toronto in style and complete relaxation.
 For more information, then you can refer https://vegaspartypeople.com/las-vegas-party-bus-rentals/ site.

 Things to do: Ice diving in the lake; Thermal spas; Enjoy the markets.

 Food to eat: Käsekrainer with Pumpkin Soup

 4. Bern, Switzerland: When Tina Turner relinquished her American citizenship for Switzerland, I knew this country awesome, and after seeing it flourish in winter via social media, I don’t believe “awesome” is big enough a word.
-The world’s most Instagrammed city in winter, this Swiss town is full of eye-gasmic charm and style.
+The Boutique hotel switzerland world’s most Instagrammed hotel, this Swiss town is full of eye-gasmic charm and style.